Reviews You Can Rely On

 Versatility

-Everyone has reasons for purchasing and owning a hammock, so we took into account various ways yours might be used.
+Everyone has reasons for buying and owning a hammock, so we considered the different ways yours might be used.
 Thru-hikers are likely to prioritize ultralight options, while many campers will prefer super comfortable options that can deliver a solid night's sleep above all else.
 Poolside, a breathable surface may be ideal for staying cool.
 We tested models designed for specific uses and others that can easily adapt to various needs.

-The Dutchware Chameleon and Dream Sparrow both offer the option of a whole system, but have optional parts that can be added or removed as desired.
+The Dutchware Chameleon and Dream Sparrow both offer the option of a complete system, with optional parts you can add or remove as desired.
 They are also fairly packable, roomy enough to hang with friends, and comfortable for overnights regardless of terrain or weather.

 hammock - the dutchware chameleon is an entirely customizable hammock that...

-The Warbonnet Blackbird is also notably flexible, featuring a bug net to keep out pesky mosquitoes but with the option to roll up the bug net at its opening, securing it out of the way just as you might in a traditional tent.
+The Warbonnet Blackbird is also notably flexible, featuring a bug net to keep out pesky mosquitoes, with the option to roll it up at the opening and secure it out of the way, just as you might in a traditional tent.
 This smart addition ensures you can easily transition between sleep mode and a casual hang.

 hammock - the warbonnet blackbird features a versatile design that utilizes a...

 Eight gear loops along its sides make the smart, sleek design of the Kammok Roo Double extra versatile.
 Use them to hang small items while relaxing, or to take advantage of the useful collection of manufacturer accessories, like an underquilt, bug net, or gear sling (sold separately) to customize your shelter.
-While other options like the ENO Doublenest may also be compatible with optional accessories, the Kammok Roo does a particularly great job in the integration.
+While other options like the ENO Doublenest may also be compatible with optional accessories, the Kammok Roo does a particularly great job integrating them.

 hammock - eight gear slings line the sides of the kammok roo double hammock...